stip-flip/oracle-sdks/Readme.md

 Windows:

-[Download](https://github.com/stip-flip/oracle-sdks/releases/download/v1.0.1/daily_task.ps1) and place the daily_task.sh script in the same directory as the cron binary and the .env files.
+[Download](https://github.com/stip-flip/oracle-sdks/releases/download/v1.0.1/daily_task.ps1) and place the daily_task.ps1 script in the same directory as the cron binary and the .env files.

 Open Powersell and run the following command: